 7.1 If a child is suffering or likely to suffer harm, or in immediate danger.

-Whilst social care is not well-established or funded in Albania, the instruction from the Ministries of the Interior and Education is to make a referral to the police immediately if you believe a child is suffering or likely to suffer from harm or is in immediate danger.
+Make a referral to children's social care and/or the police immediately if you believe a child is suffering or likely to suffer from harm or is in immediate danger.
 Anyone can make a referral.